gabbersepp/dev.to-posts/blog-posts/private-page/travis-http-php/travis-http-php.md

 # Zip & send the files with NodeJS
 For zipping the files I use [archiver](https://www.npmjs.com/package/archiver) and for making the upload request [request](https://www.npmjs.com/package/request).

-`archiver` is very straight forward and only needs a few lines of code:
+`archiver` is very straightforward and only needs a few lines of code:

 ```js
 // code/zip.js